ganrad/aks-hackathon/2-Test-Microservice/README.md

    orders/ | POST | To create a new purchase order.
 The API consumes and produces orders in `JSON` format. orders/{id} | PUT | To update a new purchase order.
 The API consumes and produces orders in `JSON` format. orders/{id} | DELETE | To delete a purchase order.

+10. Move the original `application.properties` file (saved in Step 4 above) to `src/main/resources/application.properties`.

+11. Build the application and the container image (repeat Steps 6 and 7).

 You have now completed this challenge.
 Return to the parent project and proceed with the next challenge.